 - The specific asana we practice: for example, there is a difference between the effects of Virabhadrasana I to those of Prasarita Padottanasana; even though both are standing poses.

 - The variations and the way we use props: all asanas have countless variations and can be performed focusing on different actions with props (all these variations have different mental effects the asana brings about).

 - The use of breathing: breathing can be used in different ways, we can direct breathing to various areas of the body and this also affects our asana.

-As I mentioned above, each family of postures shares some central psycho-physical effects.
+As I mentioned above, each family of yoga postures shares some central mind-body effects.
 However, there are differences between the postures.
 To demonstrate this point, we will discuss briefly two postures from each of the three families: standing postures, forward bends, and inversions.

 Standing postures form the basis of Iyengar Yoga practice.
 They develop strength, flexibility, stability, lightness, a sense of direction, and balance.
 They strengthen the legs; teach us how to be grounded on the feet and to extend the body from the base.
 They also open two critical areas of the body: the pelvis and the shoulder girdle.

 Freedom of movement in the pelvic area results in light movement that prevents strain on the spine and lower back.
 Freedom of movement in the shoulders expands the ribcage and improves respiratory function.
 Standing postures form the basis for learning alignment and precision – two fundamental principles of the Iyengar method.
 All standing poses are challenging but are also rewarding.
 They develop willpower, mental strength, and endurance.
 For this reason, our exploration begins with these postures.